Quickly, carefully, GOP senators consider policing changes

 Similarly, a version of Paul’s proposal to end the transfer of military gear to local jurisdictions is also part of the House bill, which could provide an area for compromise.

-The chairman of the Judiciary Committee, Sen. Lindsey Graham, R-S.C., has promised a hearing on police practices and accountability.
+The chairman of the Judiciary Committee, Sen. Lindsey Graham, R-S.C., announced a hearing next Tuesday on police practices and accountability.

 Other lawmakers have proposals, too, including Sen. John Cornyn, R-Texas, who suggests, with Democratic Sen. Gary Peters of Michigan, creating a “National Criminal Justice Commission,” much like the 9/11 Commission in the aftermath of the 2001 terror attacks, to broadly review policing and sentencing issues.